uptane/uptane-standard/uptane-standard.md

         2. Check that all "MUST match" custom metadata (e.g., hardware identifier and release counter) are the same in both sets of metadata.
         3. Check that the release counter in the previous Targets metadata file is less than or equal to the release counter in this Targets metadata file.

 If any step fails, the ECU MUST return an error code indicating the failure.
-If a check for a specific type of security attack fails (e.g. rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.
+If a check for a specific type of security attack fails (e.g., rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.

 #### How to check Root metadata {#check_root}